5 Do’s & Don’ts for Using Disney’s PhotoPass and Memory Maker

 3 – DO Take as Many Pictures as You Can

 Whether you’ve purchased Memory Maker or are just planning on selecting a few of the PhotoPass photos, take the opportunity to pose for the camera as much as possible!
 With Memory Maker, this is great because you get ALL of the photos, so you don’t have to choose.
 But, we still enjoy doing this with PhotoPass because it just offers more of a selection.
 Remember – having photos taken by these professionals is entirely free, and you don’t have to buy the photos that caught your “bad side.”
 Kids in tow?
 This is especially important with them because it just seems impossible to have everyone happy and looking at the camera at the same time.
 With multiple photos, you may just find the one-shot that works!

 4 – DON’T Overlook the Attractions and Characters

 Yes, photos in and around the parks are wonderful – but capturing that special moment when you finally get to see your very favorite character or while on your favorite attraction is just awesome!
 Our daughter recently rode Rock ‘n’ Roller Coaster for the first time, and let’s just say that is a photo we will be using to embarrass her for years to come!
-Plus, having a plethora of character meet and greet photos is just a great way to reminisce when the trip has come to an end.
+Plus, having a plethora of character meet and greet photos is a great way to reminisce when the trip has ended.

 5 – DO Take Photos with Your Own Camera